 So, you will need to tone your hair once a week or every two weeks.
 The same story is if you want your highlights to have that gorgeous golden tone or make them more neutral.

 Toners are an ideal alternative to dyeing your hair because they don’t damage it.
 It’s not permanent, but the toner gives you the desired tone in just a few minutes.
 Another plus is that applying toner is easily done at home!

 See Also: Can You Mix Toner With Hair Dye?

 We have already established that toner doesn’t exactly dye your hair – the toner just removes the unwanted tones from your hair.
 The toner just gives your hair a slightly different look, depending on the tones you want to remove – be that cold or warm tones.

 So, can you use toner to darken highlights?
 Actually, yes!

-It won’t give darken your hair a lot, but it can be done.
+It won’t darken your hair much, but it can be done.
 Picking out the appropriate toner for this can be a bit of a hassle, but it can be done.